Leo Bemis

-Leo Bemis (December 26, 1918 - September 29, 2007) was a former American collegiate soccer coach.
+Leo Bemis (December 26, 1918 – September 29, 2007) was an American collegiate soccer coach.
 He was notable for serving as the University of Pittsburgh's head men's soccer coach from 1954 to 1983, a career spanning 30 years.
 He guided the Panthers to 155 career victories, making him the second winningest coach in school history.
 He is a 1941 graduate from Edinboro University of Pennsylvania, and a 1989 inductee into the school's athletic hall of fame.
 He received his master's degree in physical education from Pitt in 1947.